 Figure 6.
 F. tularensis cells grown in CDM or on CHAH increases rpsU3 transcript and protein production.
-Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU3 reporter construct.
-(A) Cells grown in CDM, on CHAH, or to stationary phase in sMHB.
+(A Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU3 reporter construct.)
+Cells grown in CDM, on CHAH, or to stationary phase in sMHB.
 Completed in biological duplicate.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells. Β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU3, in the native locus.
+(B and C) β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU3, in the native locus.
 (B) Cells grown in CDM.
 Completed once in biological duplicate.
 (C) Cells grown on CHAH.
-Completed twice in biological triplicate.
-Threshold for significance was p-value > 0.5.
+Completed twice in biological triplicate. * p < 0.05 by two-tailed Student’s t test.

 Low pH increases rpsU1 transcript, but not protein abundance

-In order to assess the effects of pH on either rpsU1 or rpsU3 abundance, cells were grown to log-phase and then transferred into media at the appropriate pH.
+In order to assess the effects of pH on either rpsU1 or rpsU3 abundance, cells were grown to log-phase and then transferred into media with altered pH.
 Assessing the fluorescence of these cells revealed increased rpsU1 transcript abundance at lower pH (Fig 7A).
 Particularly, while several of the acidic pH values came close to our threshold of a 2-fold change, pH 3.5 was the only acidic culture to cross that mark, at a 2.3-fold increase (Fig 7A).
 Additionally, pH 10 showed a significant decrease in transcript abundance at a decrease of 94% fluorescence (Fig 7A).

 Unlike the increase observed in transcript abundance at pH 3.5, there was no accordant increase in protein abundance of bS21-1 (Fig 7B).
-In fact, the protein abundance decreased to a level which may indicate that there is no β-galactosidase activity (Fig 7B).
-This was validated multiple times, ensuring that the low acidity was not interfering with the assay.
+In fact, the repoter activity decreased to a level which may indicate that there is no functional β-galactosidase (Fig 7B).
+This was validated multiple times, including after the media was adjusted to neutral pH, suggesting that the low pH significantly interferes with the β-galactosidase reporter.